Andrew O'Hagan: Adaptations

 Four of O'Hagan's books have received adaptations into different media.
 In 1996, Channel 4 Television presented Calling Bible John: Portrait of a Serial Killer, nominated for a BAFTA award.
 In 2009, his novel Be Near Me was adapted by Ian McDiarmid for the Donmar Warehouse and the National Theatre of Scotland.

 In September 2011, the National Theatre of Scotland presented The Missing as a play adapted by O'Hagan and directed by John Tiffany at Tramway, Glasgow.
 The play received favourable reviews.
 The Daily Telegraph called it "a profound act of mourning and memory."
 The Guardian called the work "an arresting, genre-defying work – part speculative memoir, part Orwellian social reportage" that "induces the kind of shock he [the author] must have experienced..."

 In December 2022 BBC One showed an adaptation of Mayflies starring Martin Compston, Tony Curran, and Ashley Jensen.

 Other activities

 In 2001, O'Hagan was named as a Goodwill Ambassador by the UK branch of UNICEF, and he has been involved in fundraising efforts for the organisation.
-He has travelled to the Sudan, India, Malawi and Mozambique and has joined fellow ambassadors Ewan McGregor, Ralph Fiennes, James Nesbitt, Martin Bell and Jemima Khan in campaigning for Unicef.
+He has travelled to Sudan, India, Malawi and Mozambique and has joined fellow ambassadors Ewan McGregor, Ralph Fiennes, James Nesbitt, Martin Bell and Jemima Khan in campaigning for Unicef.

 In August 2017, O'Hagan gave a speech at The Edinburgh International Book Festival, where he declared that he had become a supporter of Scottish independence.

 As of September 2021, O'Hagan has been a visiting professor of creative writing at King's College London.

+In June 2023, The Age reported that the FBI is seeking to gather new evidence in the Julian Assange case, based on a request from the FBI to interview O'Hagan.
+O'Hagan refused the request, and said to the newspaper that "I would not give a witness statement against a fellow journalist being pursued for telling the truth.
+I would happily go to jail before agreeing in any way to support the American security establishment in this cynical effort."

+In June 2024, O'Hagan became an ambassador for Bookbanks, a new charity that brings books to food banks in the UK.
+He has been involved in fundraising efforts for the charity and gave the inaugural talk for the charity's Matthew's Talks series of events in food banks.

+Personal life

+O'Hagan has a daughter, whose mother is fellow author India Knight.